sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-02/cp-hana-aa-movielens-02.md

 ratings    | 100004
 tags       | 1296

-Here are a few conclusion we can make upfrone:
+Here are a few conclusion we can make upfront:

-- links: contains URL and therfore cannot be used in our models
+- links: contains only URL parts and therefore cannot be used in our models
-- movies: the genres can be inestigated but because the data structure it will require some transformations
+- movies: the genres could be investigated but because of the data structure it will require some transformations
 - tags: not every movie has tags (1296 tags across 9125 movies) so we cannot use it in our models

 Therefore only the ratings will be analyzed here.